Simon-Raes/Net-Income/README.md

 `node finance.js -i /Users/simon.raes/Downloads/CSV_2020-08-19-09.23.csv -m 24 -l 4000`

 ## Arguments:
-* i: Input csv file (mandatory)
+* i: Input csv file. (mandatory)
-* m: Number of months to use in the the calculation (optional, default is 12)
+* m: Number of months to use in the the calculation, going back from the current month. (optional, default is 12)
 * l: Limit on transaction amount.
-Any transactions above this number will be ignored in the calculation.
+Any transactions larger than this (both positive and negative) will be ignored in the calculation. (optional, default is no limit)

 # Obtaining a BNP CSV file
 * Log in to your BNP account.